I’ve been involved in several MLM business and I tried to accomplish my dreams in the MLM Industry.

 Today I don’t have to worry about harassing my family and friends or worry about monthly auto-ship payments.

-I know some of you out there may find MLM as a way to build a business.
+I know some of you out there may find MLM as a great way to build a business.

 When I started to research, I realized there are other avenues I could take where I don’t need my own product to sell or sell a particular product that these MLM businesses want you to sell.